UMAprotocol/UMIPs/UMIPs/umip-cuban.md

 - `asset`: ETHUSD
 - `starttimestamp`: 1619707080

-1. The value of `asset` should be queried at `starttimestamp` following the methdology described in that price identifier's UMIP.
+1. The value of `asset` should be queried at `starttimestamp` following the methodology described in that price identifier's UMIP.
 If no ancillary data is provided, voters should calculate the value of ETHUSD at `starttimestamp`. (`asset_t1`)
 2. The value of the S&P 500 Index should be queried at `starttimestamp`.
 If this timestamp falls outside of market trading hours, the last available close price should be used. (`s&p_t1`)
 3. Steps 1 & 2 should be repeated substituting the price request timestamp for `starttimestamp`. (`asset_t2` and `s&p_t2`)
 4. Find the relative change between `asset_t2` and `asset_t1`.  (`asset_t2` - `asset_t1`)/`asset_t1` = `asset_performance`.